DaoVietDuong/AngularJS_LAB/README.md

 # AngularJS_LAB
-Prototy for angularjs build by webpack
+Prototype for angularjs build by webpack